Al-Amin-Khan-Shakil/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-**Math Magicians** is a create react app setup to create a spa app in it.
+**Math Magicians** is a simple calculator app created by react app.

 ## 🛠 Built With <a name="built-with"></a>